-The Dialogflow Console has a built-in code editor, called the inline editor that you can use to create fulfillment code and deploy the code to Cloud Functions for Firebase.
-The inline editor only supports Node.js and uses the Dialogflow fulfillment library.
+The Dialogflow Console has a built-in code editor, called the inline editor that you can use to create fulfillment code and deploy the code to Cloud Functions.
+Cloud Functions has associated charges, but the service is free up to a significant number of monthly invocations.

 The inline editor is intended for simple fulfillment testing and prototyping.
 Once you are ready to build a production application, you should create a webhook service.

 Dialogflow fulfillment library

 The inline editor uses the Dialogflow fulfillment library by default.
 This library is no longer maintained, but it remains useful as a simple fulfillment library solution.
 This library should only be used by inline editor code.